dataepisteme/AI-for-Localization/README.md

 # Hello world!

 Below you can find a list with useful sources, which will be perfect guidance on your journey in the world of Probabilistic Robotics.
-The materials are mainly about robott localization and include books, papers, GitHub repos and so much more.
-We will do our best to keep the list growing.
+The materials are mainly about robot localization and include books, papers, GitHub repos and so much more.
+We will do our best to fill the list with new useful sources.

 <b>Reading Materials</b>